 Newton, “A Functional Definition of Politics: January 11, 1969,” The Huey P. Newton Reader.
 Huey P. Newton, “A Functional Definition of Politics: Conclusion,” Dr. Huey P. Newton Foundation Inc. Collection, Box 50, Folder 2.
 Mao Zedong, “On Protracted War,” in Selected Works of Mao Tse-Tung Vol. 2 (Beijing: Foreign Languages Press, 1967), 153.
 For more on the genealogy, import, and influence of Newton’s conception of politics, see Brady Thomas Heiner’s “Foucault and the Black Panthers,” City: Analysis of Urban Trends, Culture, Theory, Policy, Action, 11.3 (2007).
 Newton, “Utopia: Universal Life Energy,” 10. ↩

 For more on the the debates around this matter, see Sakellaropoulos and Sotiris’ “From Territorial to Nonterritorial Capitalist Imperialism: Lenin and the Possibility of a Marxist Theory of Imperialism” (in Rethinking Marxism: A Journal of Economics, Culture & Society, Jan 2017).
 Increasingly through the 1970s, Newton’s analysis of capitalist imperialism seems to echo a close reading of Lenin’s stance, including its many vacillations.
 Discussing the struggle to establish “liberated territories” in Vietnam, Newton states: “…the United States does not need their territory.
 That is not the question.
 The people of the oppressed territories might fight on the land question and die over the land question.
 But for the United States, it is the technology question, and the consumption of the goods that the technology produces!”
 (Newton, “The Technology Question: 1972,” 259-260).
-Another point to acknowledge here is that, by 1974, Newton’s his heavy citation of David Horowitz seems to also indicate a shift in position away from the view that capitalist imperialist expansion is caused primarily by the capitalist’s need to find a consumer base than it is by the inherent tendency of capitalist dynamics towards both the elimination of competitors and the creation of economic dependence for all social ecosystems that it comes into contact with: “The notion that excess savings or a deficiency of investment demand in domestic markets (in classical Marxist terms-the difficulty of “realizing surplus value”) is the mechanism that drives capitalists abroad and makes imperialist expansion indispensable to capitalism generally is one properly associated with Rosa Luxemburg and the liberal J.A.
+Another point to acknowledge here is that, by 1974, Newton’s his heavy citation of David Horowitz seems to also indicate a shift in position away from the view that capitalist imperialist expansion is caused primarily by the capitalist’s need to find a consumer base and instead is caused by the inherent tendency of capitalist dynamics towards both the elimination of competitors and the creation of economic dependence for all social ecosystems that it comes into contact with: “The notion that excess savings or a deficiency of investment demand in domestic markets (in classical Marxist terms-the difficulty of “realizing surplus value”) is the mechanism that drives capitalists abroad and makes imperialist expansion indispensable to capitalism generally is one properly associated with Rosa Luxemburg and the liberal J.A.
 Hobson, but explicitly repudiated by Lenin and other Bolshevik theorists.
 This is a fundamental point, for the Hobsonian thesis, as a theory of the general phenomenon of imperialist expansion, can be faulted on empirical grounds and then used, as it has been, to discredit the economic theory of imperialism as such.
 It is not possible to argue, of course, that the insufficiency of domestic markets and the problem of disposing of surplus capital play no role or even and insignificant one in producing the phenomenon of imperialist expansion.
 Indeed, in the events of the turn of the century, it is recognized even by critics to have been a very important factor, while its place in the ideological perspective of the imperialists themselves often give it a greater weight and significance than its objective reality may warrant.
 But to identify it as the fundamental cause of the general expansionist drive of capitalism is both empirically unjustified and theoretically wrong headed. …At the most basic level, therefore, imperialism is capitalism which has burst the boundaries of the nation state even as it first overcome the seclusion of the village community of the feudal epoch.
 It follows from this that the two phenomena are inseparable: there can be no end to imperialism without an end to capitalism and capitalist relations of production.”
 (Newton citing Horowitz, 8-10, “Intercommunalism,” 1974).
 The extent of my engagement with these questions is fully indebted to discussions with and the guidance of Viewpoint editor Ben Mabie.
 For more, see Viewpoint’s Issue 6: Imperialism. ↩